jpkosuri/vimapper/README.md

-### Visually map from and to json/xml and generate mapper, source and destination pojos.
+### Visually map and transfrom one json/xml to another json/xml format.
+And, generate mappers, source and destination pojos.

 ### from
 > { userName : "John", userID: "123"}
 ### to